 Now that you understand how the market works, what should you do?
 Well, unfortunately, it is reasonable to assume that the institution that you are most likely to trust with your money – your bank – won’t be looking out for you on this one.
 A typical bank will charge up to 5% of the overall transfer value in spread and transaction fee to complete a transfer on your behalf.
 Not great.

 So what is a reasonable cost for using a money transfer service?
-In my experience, if you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
+In our experience, if you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
 However, it really depends on what your needs are and if you are willing to pay a little bit extra for additional features, advice, or research.

 How do money transfer services differ?